Research

-Applications for the 2025 BPS/FIP Foundation Research Grant are open.
+Applications for the 2025 BPS/FIP Foundation Research Grant are closed.

 The Board of the International Pharmaceutical Federation Foundation for Education and Research (FIP Foundation) announces a collaborative research grant opportunity.
 The Board of Pharmacy Specialties (BPS) will sponsor one research grant of up to €5000 Euro through the FIP Foundation allowing non-US-based investigators and pharmacists to seek financial support for research projects focused on the impact of pharmacist board certification on specialisation and advanced practice through the following research areas: